- Dr Gerhard Anders

 Since 2014 Gerhard serves as the convenor of the network on the anthropology of law, rights and governance LAW NET of the European Association of Social Anthropologists (EASA).
+He is a member of the Royal Anthropological Institute's Committee on Policy and Practice.
 If you want to learn more about his approach to legal anthropology, read the interview on the blog Allegra Lab: anthropology, law, art, world.
 For his take on international criminal justice see the youtube video of his Law after Lunch Lecture held in December 2013 (in German) at the Martin-Luther University Halle/Wittenberg in Germany.

 In the Shadow of Good Governance: An Ethnography of Civil Service Reform in Africa.
 Leiden: Brill (2010).